alefranz/MELT/docs/README.md

 Simply follow the main instruction as the fact that you are plugging Serilog as the provider does not alter the behaviour.

+The `SampleWebApplicationSerilog` sample pins the supported Serilog `3.1.1` and Serilog.Extensions.Logging `8.0.0` minimum.
+The `SampleWebApplicationSerilogAlternate` sample pins Serilog `4.4.0` to validate the current major line.

 ### Full example

 See [LoggingTest](https://github.com/alefranz/MELT/blob/v1.1.0/samples/current/serilog/SampleWebApplicationSerilog.IntegrationTests/LoggingTest.cs) or